-No one is as excited as you are about the $2 trillion stimulus package, well except the hackers, data scammer, and fraudsters.
+No one is as excited as you are about the $2 trillion stimulus package, well except the hackers, data scammers, and fraudsters.
 They are thrilled!
 Never has there been such an opportunity to steal more money and never has it been easier!!
-While the Stimulus package is really an amazing piece of bi-partisanship by the government and has the potential to really help many individuals and businesses, the sad reality is much of it will go to the hackers and scammers as many of us are just too oblivious, lazy, or just plain careless to protect ourselves.
-The people who really need help, the small businesses that are desperate to support their employees and the businesses that make our lives so much better will lose much of the money that was meant to help them survive these incredibly difficult times.
+While the Stimulus package is an amazing piece of bi-partisanship by the government and has the potential to help many individuals and businesses, the sad reality is much of it will go to the hackers and scammers as many of us are just too oblivious, lazy, or just plain careless to protect ourselves.
+The people who need help, the small businesses that are desperate to support their employees, and the businesses that make our lives so much better will lose much of the money that was meant to help them survive these incredibly difficult times.

-How is it going to happen?
 Probably one of the first and most common methods will be by you getting a phone call from the IRS (or other government organizations) claiming they need to verify some information to ensure that you get your stimulus money as soon as possible.
 And if you provide that information right away, they can ensure you have the money in your bank account within a couple of days.
 But first, they need to verify your account number, Social Security number, passcode, etc. If you don’t verify the information right then, it might be months before you get your check, or maybe never.

 The first thing they are doing is trying to establish creditability with you… they are not asking for your bank account number or Social Security number but they are asking you to verify it so it seems like they already have it.
 Second, they are trying to create a sense of urgency with you so you relax your defenses as you want to make sure you get your money as quickly as possible.
 DON’T DO IT!!